 And its done!
 Your loved one will only have the password once you’re dead, and the info is also secure, since it’s split in two places that cannot be easily connected, so if the e-mail address happens to be hacked, the perpetrator won’t be able to use it to steal anything that you’re going to leave for your loved one.

-2) Preparing a Future email (SWITCH) containing login information
+Preparing a future email (SWITCH) containing login information

 This method is very similar to the first one except in this case we will not be using a WILL or Locker.
 Instead we will be using a Service called “Dead Mans Switch” that creates a switch (Future email) and sends it to your recipients after a particular time interval.
 Here is how it works.